topology474/WKPI/README.md

 # WKPI
 WKPI: A kernel based on persistent homology

-Implementation for paper: Learning Metrics for Persistence-based Summaries and Applications for Graph Classification
+Implementation for paper: Learning Metrics for Persistence-based Summaries and Applications for Graph Classification.
+Qi Zhao, and Yusu Wang.

 WKPI kernel is constructed from persistence images.
 Given two persistence images PI and PI', the WKPI between them is wkpi(PI, PI') = \sum_s w(s)k(PI(s), PI'(s)), where s is the persistence images cell, w(s) is the weight function on s, and k(., .) is a kernel between two cells.
 In order to computing the weight function w(s), a cost function and metric learning scheme is developed.
 Details are in Learning metric for persistence-based summaries and graph classification.